geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 For the GeoGardenClub project, deployment refers to the process by which a version of the GeoGardenClub app is made available on a physical device such as an Apple or Android phone or tablet.

-## Firebase App Distribution

-For the Beta Release, we are using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) as the deployment mechanism.
-This has the following implications:

-1. We deploy to iOS, Android, and the web.
-2. We must obtain the email address for every user who wishes to have GGC on their device.

 ## Documenting deployment versions

 We expect to make many deployments during the Beta release period as we fix bugs or implement enhancements.
 Each new deployment will require a new version number (specified in the pubspec.yml file), and we will document what has changed in each new version via [CHANGELOG.md](https://github.com/geogardenclub/ggc_app/blob/main/CHANGELOG.md).
 To manage version numbers and the changelog file, we will use [Cider](https://pub.dev/packages/cider).